WALINET: A water and lipid identification convolutional Neural Network for nuisance signal removal in 1H MR Spectroscopic Imaging: Discussion

 Considering that the evolution of MRSI is towards high-spatial resolution with large matrix size, the development of computationally efficient processing pipelines is required to keep up with the computational demands posed by the need to process increasing data size.
 Our evaluation showed that WALINET is considerably faster (8s) on high-resolution MRSI compared to conventional methods (42min).

 In addition to faster processing times, WALINET showed superior performance with more lipid removal and preserving more metabolite signal compared to state-of-the-art conventional lipid removal methods.
 WALINET provided significantly higher data quality, effectively doubling the SNR and lowering by half quantification errors of metabolites, compared to conventional methods.
+WALINET and LIPNET have a lipid removal factor that is 11.19 times larger than L2, and a water removal factor that is 2.86 times larger compared to HLSVD.
+Compared to other methods listed in the recent consensus paper \cite{tkavc2021water}, WALINET and LIPNET provide lipid suppression factors similar to the crusher coil and ECLIPSE but without the need of special hardware.
+A potential caveat of WALINET and LIPINET is the lactate doublet at 1.3 ppm may be removed together with the lipid signal, hence the ability of to obtain lactate maps is dependent on the lactate quadruplet at 4.1 ppm.
+By comparison the nuisance signal removal using the union-of-space model \cite{ma2016removal} has been shown to retain the lactate peak at 1.3 ppm.

-Convolutional neural networks act as nonlinear functions that may model better lipid contamination in MRSI, while conventional methods \cite{bilgic2014fast,ma2016removal} that assume a linear orthogonal relationship between lipids and metabolites \pw{may inadvertently remove metabolite signal when this assumption is not met}.
+Convolutional neural networks act as nonlinear functions that may model better lipid contamination in MRSI, while conventional methods \cite{bilgic2014fast,ma2016removal} that assume a linear orthogonal relationship between lipids and metabolites may inadvertently remove metabolite signal when this assumption is not met.
 The effects of improved metabolite quantification translate into metabolite images that have better structural details.
 We believe that a robust self-contained efficient nuisance signal removal method that is implemented as an independent processing step is very useful and can be combined with any MRSI processing pipeline.
 This may offer greater flexibility compared to methods that are fully embedded with reconstruction of k-space MRSI data.

-\pw{While LIPNET and WALINET were exclusively trained on 3D MRSI spectra, the presented results demonstrate robust performance also on 2D MRSI test data, which differs in FID length and spectral bandwidth (echo spacing).
+While LIPNET and WALINET were exclusively trained on 3D MRSI spectra, the presented results demonstrate robust performance also on 2D MRSI test data, which differs in FID length and spectral bandwidth (echo spacing).
 In our experience, machine learning algorithms are able to extrapolate to a certain extent to out-of-distribution data.
-However, the extension of WALINET to different sequences, spectral bandwidths and FID lengths remains future work.}
+However, the extension of WALINET to different sequences, spectral bandwidths and FID lengths remains future work.